hsalem7/nvim-k8s/README.md

 # Vim-k8s
-Vim-k8s is a [k9s](https://github.com/derailed/k9s) wrapper that will make your life easier when you are working on Kubernetes.
-You dont need to leave the nvim window anymore to control and debug your kubernetes environment.
+Vim-k8s is a [k9s](https://github.com/derailed/k9s) wrapper that will make your life easier when you are working with Kubernetes.
+You dont need to leave the nvim window anymore to control and debug your kubernetes clusters.

 ![alt text](./imgs/nvim-k8s.gif)